adrian-1990/bjj-homepage/README.md

 ### Color scheme

 The color scheme uses a minimal pallet and gets the majority of color from my images on the page.
-When you hover over interactive links they change color to bring your attention to them and to encourage you to explore.
+When you hover over interactive links they change color to bring your attention to them and encourage you to explore.

 The colors I used were:
 * lightgrey